-- d.
-Deductions from Income. - (1) Business and Self-Employment Costs.
-Business expenses and selfemployment costs are deducted from the gross earning of a self-employed benefit group member.
+- (1) Business and Self-Employment Costs.
+Business expenses and self-employment costs are deducted from the gross earning of a self-employed benefit group member.
 The remainder becomes the gross countable income of the individual. - (2) Earned Income Deductions.
 Earned income deductions are applied to the earned income of benefit group members.
-Deductions are allowed in both applicant and recipient status and without regard to how long benefits have been received.
+Deductions are allowed in both applicant and recipient status and without regard to how long benefits have been received. - a.

-a.
 Work Incentive Deduction.
 A deduction of \$125 for each adult or minor parent in a single-parent benefit group; and \$225 for each parent in a two-parent benefit group is subtracted from the recipient's gross earnings.
-From the balance, one-half of the remainder is subtracted.

-b.
-In July 2008, the Department removed the Excess Hours Work Deduction.
+From the balance, one-half of the remainder is subtracted. - b.
+In July 2008, the Department removed the Excess Hours Work Deduction. - c.

-c.
 Contributions to Individual Development Accounts.
-The actual amount contributed to an approved IDA from an employed member's earnings is deducted from the individual's earned income.

-- (3) Child Care Costs.
+The actual amount contributed to an approved IDA from an employed member's earnings is deducted from the individual's earned income. - (3) Child Care Costs.
 Out-of-pocket expenses for child care, for a dependent child included in the benefit group, that are necessary due to the employment of a benefit group member are allowed.
-The deductible amount may not exceed \$200 per month for a child under age two and \$175 per month for a child age two or older. - 3.
-Non-Compliance Payment Sanctions - a.
+The deductible amount may not exceed \$200 per month for a child under age two and \$175 per month for a child age two or older.

+3. Non-Compliance Payment Sanctions

+a.
 Work Program and Child Support Enforcement.
-If an individual fails to comply with work program requirements or child support enforcement efforts, the cash assistance amount for the benefit group is reduced on a percentage basis. - b.
+If an individual fails to comply with work program requirements or child support enforcement efforts, the cash assistance amount for the benefit group is reduced on a percentage basis.

+b.
 Conciliation Process Prior to Sanction.
 A 30-day conciliation opportunity is available to an individual once during a given occurrence of assistance.
 The conciliation process occurs once prior to the imposition of a sanction.
 There must be a period of at least 12 months between occurrences of assistance for a 30-day conciliation to be available to the benefit group.